Oneirag/ong_utils/README.md

 * a http instance of urllib3 with retries and timeouts
 * a TZ_LOCAL variable with the local timezone of the computer).
+* a is_debugging function that returns True when debugging code

 Simple example of an __init__.py in a package ("mypackage") using ong_utils:
 ```python